 Back in the day, men were taught to remove their hats as soon as they crossed the threshold of a house or public building, and ladies were to remove theirs if they obstructed someone's view.
-It seemed like a good policy back then, and in some cases it still is.
+It seemed like a good policy back then because it was practical, and in some cases it still is.
 Whether or not you think it is an outdated rule, it's nice to show respect for people who still follow it.

 Show of Respect